 But how are students thriving in the educational environment?
-In times like these, students may want to seek professional advice regarding their social or financial situation.
-Academic counselors can provide comprehensive programs for students to succeed academically.
+In times like these, students may want to seek professional academic advice from academic advisors regarding their social or financial situation.
+Academic advising counselors can provide comprehensive programs for students to succeed academically.

-Students who want to achieve academic success may want to seek professional advice.
-An academic counselor typically provides students with individual counseling.
+Students who want to achieve academic success may want to seek professional academic advice.
+An academic advising counselor typically provides students with individual academic counseling.
 This is particularly for student development and choosing careers.
-A counselor’s roles may be broad in scope.
-Their responsibilities include, but not limited to:
+An academic advising counselor’s roles may be broad in scope.
+The advising responsibilities include, but are not limited to:

-- Assessing any learning difficulties a student may have
+- Assesses any learning difficulties a student may have

-- Helping a student assess their strengths and interests to decide on a career path
+- Can help a student assess their strengths to decide on a career path

-- Improving a student’s study and time management habits
+- Improves a student’s study and time management habits

 The Academic Environment

 We spend most of our time in school during our life’s most formative stages.
 We bask in our academic and extra activities.
 These are our most vulnerable ages when we have learning experiences in more complex emotional depths.
 Social interactions at school can be surprising and confusing, as they are often first times for us.
 These moments tend to impact our lifelong reactions to certain situations.
 An academic advising counselor can help lighten academic stress.

 For this stressful academic reason, the academic advising program is just as important if not, more than the schooling we are provided with.
 Academic intelligence matters as much as emotional intelligence.
-Learning to react appropriately and dealing with our emotions and others, and view the world around us.
-This is the life-long learning experience we will carry with us throughout our lives.
+Learning to react appropriately and deal with our emotions and others, and view the world around us.

-Career counseling can help students make an informed decision towards a career they wish to succeed in in the future.
-For many students, it’s a life-changing decision that can take years to decide on.
+Academic advising can help students make an informed decision towards a career they wish to succeed in in the future.
+For many students, academic counseling or advising is a life-changing decision that can take years to decide on.
 But when the time comes to choose a career, will they know what to decide on?
 Academic Advising counselors will easily help students.

-Counselors can offer aptitude tests to guide students to choose career paths that fit them based on their academic level.
+Counselors of academic advising programs can offer aptitude tests to guide students to choose career paths that fit them based on their academic level.
 For example, a creative student inclined to problem-solving and marketing may be the best fit for a career in advertising.

-Academic counselors can help students solve personal or interpersonal relationships.
+Academic advising counselors can help students solve personal or interpersonal relationships.
 Sometimes, that means looking into whether the student’s needs are being met.
-Academic counselors may help facilitate their social needs if they have conflicts with friends, family, or even teachers.
+Academic advisors may help facilitate their social needs if they have conflicts with friends, family, or even teachers.

 Students with mental health issues or who have accessibility problems may reach out to academic advising and school advisors.
 However, most academic advising counselors are not equipped to diagnose students’ mental health.
-What they can do is refer a student to a professional psychiatrist instead.
-Then the student can get the medication and therapy that they need instead of just academic counseling or advising.
+What they can do is refer a student to a professional psychiatrist instead to get the medication and therapy that they need instead of just academic counseling or advising.

-When students suffer from stress or depression, they may lack the reason and motivation to finish their school work.
+When students suffer from stress or depression, they may lack the reason and motivation to finish their academic work.
 Meeting students’ basic needs is the most important part of achieving academic success.
-When a student is happy and fulfilled, it’s only natural to succeed in their education and career.
-After all, most mental illnesses arise from being deprived of physiological, social, and psychological needs.
+When a student is happy and fulfilled, it’s only natural to succeed in their academic career.
+Most mental illnesses arise from being deprived of physiological, social, and psychological needs.
 Academic advising will significantly help students in this.

-The counselor must get in touch with the student’s parents to assess and clarify the student’s needs.
+The academics advising counselor must get in touch with the student’s parents to assess and clarify the student’s needs.
 Parents may also offer a perspective on their child’s lifestyle or study habits and report it to the school’s academic advising counselor.

 Helping Students With Learning Disabilities

-Academic counselors may also assist students with learning difficulties.
+Such academic advising counselors may also assist students with learning difficulties.
 Dyslexia is a learning disability that may hinder the student’s capacity to read.
-This is due to the way they process speech and how they relate to words and text.
 Dyslexic students may be delayed in their reading milestones compared to their peers.
 One in every five kids has dyslexia, making this one of the most common learning disorders.
 Academic advising counselors can significantly aid students with these disabilities that have difficulty in focusing on their academics.

-ADHD (Attention-deficit/hyperactivity disorder) may impact a student’s capacity to focus on school work and paying attention in class.
+ADHD (Attention-deficit/hyperactivity disorder) may impact a student’s capacity to focus on school work and pay attention in class.
 They may easily be distracted and prioritize activities outside the classroom.
-Because their attention may not help engage them with their school requirements, counselors may offer advice on productivity and time management.
+Because their attention may not help engage them with their school requirements, academic advising counselors may offer advice on productivity and time management.

 Bullying can inflict long-term emotional damage on an individual and affect their academic performance.
 Students who are bullied are more likely to experience anxiety and depression.

-These victims of bullying find counseling very helpful as it can help them talk about their actions and feelings.
-This is why it is so important for counselors to recognize bullying in all early instances.
-There is a need to create a better learning environment inclusive for all students of different backgrounds.
+These victims of bullying find academic advising or counseling very helpful as it can help them talk about their actions and feelings.
+This is why it is so important for academic advising experts to recognize bullying in all early instances.
+There is a need to create a better academic environment inclusive for all students of different backgrounds.
 In this case, students need to develop emotional maturity.
 This will let them thrive well through difficult challenges later in life.

-Should we encourage students to consider academic counseling?
+Should we encourage students to consider academic advising?
 Definitely!
-While classes have transitioned into an online medium, many factors might affect student stress levels.
-It becomes equally important to consider students’ mental health.
-They can greatly benefit from academic counseling by identifying their goals and setting up a plan for success.
+While classes have transitioned into an online medium, many factors might affect student stress levels, including academic stress.

 It is worth mentioning that schools should continue to provide mental health advising or counseling services along with academic advising for their students.
-School requirements are already a source of stress for many, and so is a strained relationship with your family.
+Academic requirements are already a source of stress for many, and so is a strained relationship with your family.
 A highly competitive environment and stress are necessary for growth.
-However, without a community to belong to, these problems become bigger.

-While it remains uncertain when face-to-face classes will be the norm, we should keep mental health resources and adequate counseling available and inclusive of all students regardless of socioeconomic status.
+While it remains uncertain when face-to-face classes will be the norm, we should keep mental health resources and adequate academic advising available and inclusive of all students regardless of socioeconomic status.